 Kombucha Sourdough Starter

-Making this kombucha sourdough starter is relatively easy – you’ll want to mix the ingredients for the sourdough starter the night before you want to make the bread.
-Set aside 1 1/2 C. of the cloudy, yeasty kombucha bits from the bottom of the vessel, and combine with 1 1/2 C. of flour in a large jar or bowl.
+Making this kombucha sourdough starter is relatively easy.
+Set aside equal parts of kombucha and flour and mix in a wide mouth jar.
 Stir well with a non-reactive spoon, and cover loosely with a cheesecloth or coffee filter.

 For the flour, use your favorite variety – organic unbleached all purpose, or rye, a mix of spelt and rye, or even a gluten-free variety.